PaddlePaddle/Paddle/doc/survey/dynamic_graph.md

 Outline
 1. The implementation overview
-1. The Pros and Cons between the frameworks
+1. The design choices between four frameworks
-1. Static vs Dynamic
+1. What can fluid learn from them

 ## Implementation Overview